-The typical asking rate per listing is in the $20's per square foot per year.
-The Five Points submarket is experiencing a a rise in rates.
-In the last 3 months, the median rate increased $21 per sqft per year.
-That's a Inf% rise in rent.
+Most listings are in the $30's per square foot per year.
+The Five Points submarket is seeing a decline in rates.
+In the last 3 months, the median rate fell $7 per sqft per year.
+That's a 17% decline in rent.

-In the last 90 days, 7 listings have been listed, which means leases are probably going fast.
+In the last 90 days, 17 listings have come on the market, which means new listings might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 6% of the listings in the Five Points are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Construction is the dominant industry in this region.
-Commute by public transit is the most popular way to get to work amongst Five Points residents.
-Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.
+Agriculture is the dominant industry in this market.
+Commute by walking is the most popular way to get to work amongst Five Points folk.
+Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.